 How do I actually decide whether my product is a medical device?
 Where do I start when I want to determine its risk class?
 And what statements can I use to promote my product in the end?
-The answers to these and many other questions can be answered on the basis of your intended purpose – which you as the manufacturer write yourself.
-This article provides you with practical instructions for creating your intended purpose in accordance with the MDR.
+The answers to these and many other questions can be answered on the basis of your intended use (or intended purpose) – which you as the manufacturer write yourself.
+This article provides you with practical instructions for creating your intended use in accordance with the MDR.
 We focus on software products such as mobile apps and web applications.
 However, the concepts and definitions are transferable to any other medical device.

 Contents

-- With 3 questions to the intended purpose
+- With 3 questions to the intended use

-- Intended purpose – the foundation of your medical device
+- Intended use – the foundation of your medical device

 - Conclusion